Is Mallorca in Spring Worth It? Here’s Everything You Need to Know

 Top Outdoor Activities in Spring

-The island is a great place for cycling and attracts cyclists from around the world, with well-maintained routes throughout the various landscapes on the island.
+The island attracts cyclists from around the world, with well-maintained routes that showcase the island’s diverse landscapes.

-Although not yet summer, the beaches are open for swimming and sunbathing, with hot sunny days still not unusual for spring.
+Although not yet summer, the beaches are open for swimming and sunbathing, with hot sunny days still not unusual in Spring.
 You can also go paddleboarding and kayaking and if the wind conditions are just right you can also go windsurfing and kite surfing.
-Tip: you may want to consider wearing a wetsuit in case the water is not yet warm enough especially if you are venturing away from the sheltered coves and bays.
+Tip: you may want to consider wearing a wetsuit in case the water is not yet warm enough especially if you are venturing away from the sheltered coves and bays..

 This is also a great time to visit the island’s many parks such as Mondrago Natural Park and Llevant Peninsula Natural Park for example.
 In these parks, you can explore trails, observe wildlife, and enjoy the island’s natural environment.
-If you’re an outdoor enthusiast, you can combine activities like hiking and cycling with visits to local villages for a more immersive cultural experience.
-The variety of outdoor options makes Mallorca a popular destination for active travelers in spring.
+If you’re an outdoor enthusiast, you can combine activities like hiking and cycling with visits to local villages for an immersive cultural experience.
+The variety of outdoor options makes Mallorca a popular destination for active travelers in Spring.

 Semana Santa, or Holy Week, is a significant event in Mallorca, featuring processions and religious ceremonies across the island.
 This year, the holy week falls on the week of April 13th to 20th.
 Towns and cities host multiple events, with Palma being a central location for many of the processions.